UK Shared Prosperity Fund - supporting local business

 Utilising existing business networks, it offers 1-to-1 and peer-to-peer support, energy audits and recommendations and management reports, upskill and empowerment training for underrepresented businesses.

-The project will lead to a pipeline of retrofit projects accessing other capital funding to dramatically accelerate decarbonisation of London’s buildings.
+The project lead to a pipeline of retrofit projects accessing other capital funding to dramatically accelerate decarbonisation of London’s buildings.

 Support fast-growing diverse founders